dman30/demo_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: Demo Application

-This id the Demo Application for
+This is the Demo Application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).